 H. All State agencies responsible for the use of State buildings and facilities may close such buildings and facilities in those portions of the State affected by this emergency, to the extent to meet this emergency.
-I direct each State agency to report the closure of any State building or facility to the Secretary of the Department of Management Services.
-Under the authority contained in section 252.36, Florida Statutes, I direct each County to report the closure of any building or facility operated or maintained by the County or any political subdivision therein to the Secretary of the Department of Management Services.
-Furthermore, I direct the Secretary of the Department of Management Services to:
+I direct each State agency to report the closure of any State building or facility to the Department of Management Services.

-- 1) Maintain an accurate and up-to-date list of all such closures; and, - 2) Provide that list daily to the State Coordinating Officer.
+Furthermore, I direct the Department of Management Services to maintain an accurate and up-to-date list of all such closures.